 A Perspective on the Confusion, the Reality and What It Means to Industry

 10.20.16 Over the last weekend, representatives from over 170 countries negotiated the next phase of accords to reduce the population’s effect on climate change.
-In Coral Davenport’s article “Nations, Fighting Powerful Refrigerant That Warms Planet, Reach Landmark Deal”, in October 15, 2016, New York Times, the author shares the pin-point focus the Kigali talks had on specifically reducing the use of hydrofluorocarbons aka HFCs.
+In Coral Davenport’s article “Nations, Fighting Powerful Refrigerant That Warms Planet, Reach Landmark Deal”, on October 15, 2016, New York Times, the author shares the pinpoint focus the Kigali talks had on specifically reducing the use of hydrofluorocarbons aka HFCs.

 NOTE: Before going further, we apologize for the crazy number of acronyms.
 It is what it is!

 Let’s examine the current refrigerant landscape.
-Currently 100% of the world’s HVAC equipment is running on either HCFCs (an ozone depleting refrigerant class already being phased-out for U.S. manufacturing or import by 2020) or HFCs which were developed as their replacement.
-The HCFC phase-out that began in the late 80’s gave birth to the development of friendlier HFC refrigerants that were non ozone depleting.
+Currently, 100% of the world’s HVAC equipment is running on either HCFCs (an ozone-depleting refrigerant class already being phased-out for U.S. manufacturing or import by 2020) or HFCs which were developed as their replacement.
+The HCFC phase-out that began in the late 80 gives birth to the development of friendlier HFC refrigerants that were non-ozone depleting.
 The current crop of HFCs come in a wide variety of constituents, blends and uses.
 It would be more than fair to say that not all HFCs are created equal in terms of their energy efficiency or their impact when leaking into the atmosphere (their GWP).
-The newest kids on the block are known as HFOs and are capturing attention due to their low GWP, however they remain in R&D stage due to their inherent energy inefficiency and flammability.
-The global HFC phase out is dependent upon the further development of HFOs and efficient equipment that can operate using them.
+The newest kids on the block are known as HFOs and are capturing attention due to their low GWP, however, they remain in R&D stage due to their inherent energy inefficiency and flammability.
+The global HFC phase-out is dependent upon the further development of HFOs and efficient equipment that can operate using them.
 If HFOs, or a new refrigerant class, are not developed to be equally or more energy efficient as their HFC cousins, the HFC phase-out will result in significant detriment to climate change by actually increasing the overall GHG impact of HVAC-R.

 For Industry, the most important aspects of this debate currently include the fact that an effective, non-HFC (or non-HCFC) refrigerant which is neither flammable or non-toxic has yet to be developed that will operate in the millions of HVAC-R units that will continue in operation for 30+ years while the Kigali Amendments are implemented.
 Also, there is currently no such thing as new HVAC equipment that runs on something other than HFCs (or HCFCs) or HFC blends (inclusive of blends containing a nominal % of HFOs).
 Translation: If you own or are planning to upgrade your HVAC equipment in the near future, you will be using HFCs.
 What matters most, in terms of your impact to climate change, is the energy efficiency of your refrigerant and the system it is running in and to a lesser degree, but still meaningful, the GWP of your refrigerant.